olcf/foundational_hpc_skills/intro_to_plots/README.md

 * **Interactive Jupyter Plots**: Not featured in this notebook was the functionality of interactive figures (e.g., matplotlib plots that you are able to zoom, pan, etc.).
 To activate this feature in Jupyter, put either `%matplotlib ipympl` or `%matplotlib widget` at the top of a Jupyter cell that you want to have interactive matplotlib figures. (must have `ipympl` installed)

+* **Forgot to create `ax` initially**: If you forgot to use the Axes (`ax`) functionality when originally creating the figure, you can retrieve the axis of the current figure by doing `ax=plt.gca()`.
+This allows you to get to the Axes functions without having to go back and recreate your entire script!

 ## 3.3 Additional Packages to Look Into <a class="anchor" id="more-packages"></a>

 * Python Packages